On Signal Peak Power Constraint of Over-the-Air Federated Learning: Instantaneous peak power constraint

 \paragraph{Frequency-Domain Distortion} Transforming the clipped signal back to the frequency domain via DFT yields:

 where \(D_{k,\ell}[m] = \mathrm{DFT}\bigl\{ d_{k,\ell}^{(\mathrm{os})}[i] \bigr\}[m]\) represents the clipping distortion in the frequency domain.

-This distortion consists of two components: \begin{itemize}[leftmargin=13pt] \item \textbf{In-band distortion}: distortion on the considered subcarriers $m\in\setM$, which degrades the aggregated gradients. \item \textbf{Out-of-band emissions}: spectral regrowth on the zero-padded subcarriers \(M \leq m < L_{\mathrm{os}} M\) due to clipping, which causes interference to adjacent channels. \end{itemize} \paragraph{Filtering} To suppress out-of-band emissions, a low-pass filteris applied.
-Define a rectangular filter: The filtered frequency-domain signal is: Converting back to the time domain yields the filtered signal: However, filtering may reintroduce peak regrowth, as it restores some of the constructive interference among subcarriers that clipping had disrupted~\cite{Seung_PAPRReduc_2005}.
+This distortion consists of two components: \begin{itemize}[leftmargin=13pt] \item \textbf{In-band distortion}: distortion on the considered subcarriers $m\in\setM$, which degrades the aggregated gradients. \item \textbf{Out-of-band emissions}: spectral regrowth on the zero-padded subcarriers \(M \leq m < L_{\mathrm{os}} M\) due to clipping, which is to be strictly limited since it may cause interference to adjacent frequency bands. \end{itemize} \paragraph{Filtering} To suppress out-of-band emissions, a rectangular low-pass filter ($H_{\mathrm{filter}}[m]=1$ for $0\leq m<M$, else $0$) is applied in the frequency domain and converted back via IDFT: However, filtering may reintroduce peak regrowth~\cite{Seung_PAPRReduc_2005}.